clflushopt/glint.java/README.md

-# Glint: SQL Query Compiler for Java
+# Glint: Vectorized and Code Generation Driven Query Engine in Java

 > Briefly flashing the powers of query compilation without the machinery of a spark.

 ## Description

-Glint is a SQL query engine with query compilation support in Java.
+Glint is a minimal SQL query engine with vectorized and query compilation support in Java.

 Following in the tradition of the new movement of modular database architectures Glint has no catalog or data management; its only capability is turning SQL queries into Java code that is then compiled and executed; think Calcite not Spark.

-In order to make it fun, at least for tests and benchmark purposes, we did plug an Arrow compatible API with support for Memory, CSV and Partquet data sources allowing us to run against most benchmark datasets out there.
+In order to make it fun, at least for tests and benchmark purposes, we did plug an Arrow compatible API with support for Memory, CSV and Parquet data sources.

 ## Architecture